chesterbeckett/chesterbeckett.github.io/_posts/2025-06-17-x-forwarded-for-and-azure-monitor.md

 ### Create Custom Table

-To create the Custom Table correctly you will also need to provide Azure with a table schema.
+To create the Custom Table correctly you will also need to provide Azure with

+1. A table schema.
 This is decided by IIS and the Standard and Custom log fields that are setup in IIS.
+2. A Transformation Query.

+#### Table Schema

 The easiest way to get your schema is to open the LATEST copy of your IIS Log file.